groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/barcode/potm.md

     enable: true
     title: "How to Generate & Place Barcodes inside Presentations?"
     content: |
       Presentation is a great way for conveying information from a speaker to the audience.
-It is widely used companies, business people, teachers and student because it can be understood easily than text documents.
-Use of barcodes is getting very common and is used for identification in almost all types of business.
+It is widely used by the companies, business people, teachers and student because it can be understood easily than text documents.
+Use of barcodes is getting very common for identification in almost every type of business.
 GroupDocs.Assembly .NET API makes it possible to create and insert Barcode images inside PowerPoint and other types of presentations such as PPT, PPTX, PPTM, PPS, PPSX, PPSM, POT, POTX,  POTM, ODP and many more.
-It provided support for several commonly used 1D & 2D barcode Barcode types.
-It also fully support customizing Barcodes in presentation’s slides  and allows resizing barcode image, setting fore and back colors, change fonts, enhance barcode text placement , setting barcode image resolution and many more.
+It provides support for several commonly used 1D & 2D barcode types.
+It also fully supports barcode customization in presentation’s slides as well as allows resizing of barcode image, setting fore and back colors, change fonts, enhance barcode text placement, setting barcode image resolution and many more.

 ############################# content ############################
 steps: